-Students must get approval for their projects, submitting a brief provisional plan by October 15 with a progress report due November 17.
-Final project is due December 17.
+Students are allowed to partner with a classmate for a joint project in some cases (with each still fulfilling the required hours).
+Students must get approval for their projects, submitting a brief provisional plan by October 12 with a progress report due November 16.
+Final project is due Tuesday, December 12.